rayavarapuvikram1/summer-of-code/Project_Proposal.md

 University and Current Enrollment:

-- University: National Institute of Technology, Durgapur
+- University: National Institute of Technology, Durgapur, India.
 - Field of Study: Electronics and Communication Engineering (Will Graduate in 2021)

 # Title